Glock: Sights

 The first Glock pistols sent to the United States in 1985 failed to meet the BATF import "points" requirement, requiring Glock to quickly develop an adjustable rear sight which allowed for the pistols to be imported and sold commercially in 1986.
-It is believed that Glock designed and created this adjustable rear sight over a weekend in order to meet the ATF's importation requirements, and so it was dubbed the "weekend" sight.
+It is believed that Glock designed and created this adjustable rear sight over a weekend to meet the ATF's importation requirements, and so it was dubbed the "weekend" sight.
 These first-generation adjustable rear sights extended past the slide and were susceptible to breaking.
 Even on later models, the front sight can easily become misshapen from friction against the holster, leading to replacements with metal sights, or tritium illuminated night sights.

 More commonly today, the Glock 17 has a fixed polymer combat-type sighting arrangement that consists of a ramped front sight and a notched rear sight with white contrast elements painted on for increased acquisition speed – a white dot on the front post and a rectangular border on the rear notch.
-Some newer rear sights can be adjusted for windage (on certain models due to the windage sights not coming as factory default), as it has a degree of lateral movement in the dovetail it is mounted in.
+Some newer rear sights can be adjusted for windage (on certain models, due to the windage sights not being included as a factory default), as they have a degree of lateral movement in the dovetail they are mounted in.
 Three other factory rear sight configurations are available in addition to the standard 6.5 mm height sight: a lower impact 6.1 mm sight, and two higher impact versions – 6.9 mm and 7.3 mm.